2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: 2-Form U(1) Quantum Spin Liquids

-In the next section we will discuss how to map the membrane exchange model to a 2-form lattice gauge theory but, before moving on, the existence of an RK point naturally begs the question of whether 2-form spin liquids, either quantum or classical, can be described using dimer models, which play an important role in our understanding of strongly correlated liquid phases~\cite{rokhsarSuperconductivityQuantumHardCore1988,moessnerShortrangedResonatingValence2001,moessnerThreedimensionalResonatingvalencebondLiquids2003,huseCoulombLiquidDimer2003,moessnerQuantumDimerModels2011,gingrasQuantumSpinIce2014}.
-Spin ice can be mapped to a dimer model by replacing the two Ising spin states, $\sigma_i^z=\pm 1$, with the presence or absence of a dimer on the corresponding diamond lattice edge, such that the constraint $Q_t = 0$ translates to having two dimers touching at every diamond vertex, such that every spin ice ground state corresponds to a dimer loop covering of the diamond lattice~\cite{gingrasQuantumSpinIce2014}, with similar loop-gas descriptions widely utilized for studying Coulomb phases~\cite{moessnerQuantumDimerModels2011,henleyCoulombPhaseFrustrated2010}.
-Na\"{i}vely applying this map to the spin vorticity model, the constraint $\omega_p$ translates to a non-local constraint on dimers sitting on the edges of the direct lattice hexagonal plaquettes.
-A more natural description would involve replacing 1-dimensional dimers by 2-dimensional hard plaquettes on the dual lattice, which then touch at each dual edge.
-One then seeks a basis for which the constraint $\cramped{\omega_p = 0}$ translates to the constraint that exactly three hard plaquettes touch at each dual edge.
-However, we show in \cref{apx:dimers-hard-hexagons} that no such basis exists.
-Further work is required to determine if either dimer or hard-plaquette~\cite{pankovResonatingSingletValence2007} models with local constraints can faithfully describe 2-form spin liquids.
+In the next section we discuss how to map the membrane exchange model to a 2-form lattice gauge theory.
+Before moving on, however, the existence of an RK point naturally begs the question of whether 2-form spin liquids, either quantum or classical, can be found in dimer models with local constraints~\cite{rokhsarSuperconductivityQuantumHardCore1988,moessnerShortrangedResonatingValence2001,moessnerThreedimensionalResonatingvalencebondLiquids2003,huseCoulombLiquidDimer2003,moessnerQuantumDimerModels2011,gingrasQuantumSpinIce2014}.
+For example, spin ice can be mapped to a dimer model by mapping the two Ising spin states, $\sigma_i^z=\pm 1$, to the presence or absence of a dimer on the corresponding diamond lattice edge, such that the constraint $Q_t = 0$ translates to having two dimers touching at every diamond vertex.
+Then every spin ice ground state corresponds to fully-packed closed-loop coverings of the diamond lattice~\cite{gingrasQuantumSpinIce2014}, with similar loop-gas descriptions widely utilized for studying Coulomb phases~\cite{moessnerQuantumDimerModels2011,henleyCoulombPhaseFrustrated2010}.
+Na\"{i}vely applying this map to the spin vorticity model, the constraint $\omega_p=0$ translates to a non-local constraint on dimers sitting on the edges of the direct lattice hexagonal plaquettes.
+A more natural description would involve replacing 1-dimensional dimers by 2-dimensional hard plaquettes~\cite{pankovResonatingSingletValence2007} on the dual lattice, which then touch at each dual edge.
+One may then seek to find a basis for which the constraint $\cramped{\omega_p = 0}$ translates to the constraint that exactly three hard plaquettes touch at each dual edge.
+However, such a basis would correspond to choosing an orientation of the edges of the direct diamond lattice with maximal circulation around every loop, which is not possible (\cref{apx:dimers-hard-hexagons}).
+Further work is required to determine how to realize 2-form spin liquids in either dimer or hard-plaquette models.